achrafelkhnissi/alx-checker/README.md

 	alx-low_level_programming_checkers
 </h1>

-This repository is a collection of checkers for low-level programming projects.
+This repository is a collection of checkers created for the ALX Low-Level Programming course projects.
+The checkers are designed to automate the checking process and ensure that the projects meet the requirements of the course.
+The checkers cover various aspects of the projects, such as coding style, syntax, and expected output.
+The repository is a useful tool for ALX students to ensure that their projects are up to the standard required by the course.

 ---